BRC (Basic Rider Course)

 What you need

-For the BRC and RRBRC, motorcycles and helmets are provided for your use.
-Students taking the BRC2, ARC and 3WBRC must bring their motorcycle, license, registration and proof of insurance.
+For the BRC and some 3WBRC classes motorcycles are provided for your use.
+Students taking the BRC2, ARC, TCARC and some 3WBRC courses must bring their motorcycle, license, registration and proof of insurance.
 You should arrive at all classes with the following items:

 - 3/4 or Full Faced DOT-approved helmet (loaners may be available)

 - Protective eyewear